ptomato/talks/tc39-2021-10/README.md

 ### No sub-minute time zone offsets (PR #TODO)

-- IETF working group for standardizing extensions to ISO string serialization format
-- Working group requested that we drop this extension
+- IETF working group for standardizing extensions to ISO string serialization format requested that we drop this extension
 - Ujjwal mentioned this in the August plenary
 - Change to spec text is ready now